Showing posts with label events. Show all posts

 It's getting warmer in Canada in the second half of the Spring season, and this is an ideal time to get out and enjoy the sunshine on the waterfront and patio.

-For seafood lovers, this is a chance to see and buy fresh catch spot prawns and other seafood sold directly from the fishing vessel in a floating seafood market.
+This is a chance for seafood lovers to see and buy fresh catch spot prawns and other seafood sold directly from the fishing vessel in a floating seafood market.

 The good thing about the fishing industry in Canada is that the Government actively regulates product quality, public health, and safety.
 The fishermen can only sell a specific variety of seafood they're licensed to harvest.
 They need to hold and display a license on their stall and display a whiteboard that lists the species they're selling, the area of harvest, and the name of the vessel used for harvesting.
 That information safeguards the public that they only sell the highest quality products at the fish sales float.